RodrigoPAml/RayTracer2D/README.md

 # RayTracer2D

-First implementation of a Ray Tracing in 2D using BoxEngine
+First implementation of a Ray Tracing in 2D using Box Engine with Lua and GLSL

+Box engine is developed by me to create 2D and 3d applications

 # Show case